Skip to Content

 Xero Shoes

 Xero is a barefoot style shoe brand making quality footwear for the minimalist set.
 And they have quite a few to choose from.
-In addition to hiking sandals, Xero offers many vegan hiking shoes, including the Daylight Hiker Fusion, Xcursion Fusion, the Mesa Trail and the Terraflex, all for men and women.
-If you prefer to feel the earth beneath your feet in a flexible, barefoot hiking shoe, these are the boots for you.
+In addition to hiking sandals, Xero offers many vegan hiking shoes and boots, including the Daylight Hiker Fusion, Xcursion Fusion, the Mesa Trail and the Terraflex, the Scrambler Low and Scrambler Mid, all for men and women.
+So if it’s barefoot hiking shoes you’re after, if you prefer to feel the earth beneath your feet in a flexible, barefoot hiking boot, these are the ones for you.
 Prices range from $100-$120.

 The Lowa Zirrox GTX Lo.